4tronix/mars-rover/README.md

 Rover.spin(eDirection.Right, 50)
 ```

-If you want more fine grain control of individal motors, use `Rovor.motor(..)` to drive motor either forward or reverse.
+If you want more fine grain control of individal motors, use `Rover.motor(..)` to drive motor either forward or reverse.
 The value
 indicates speed and is between `-1023` to `1023`.
 Minus indicates reverse.

 ```blocks